brsynth/rpviz/README.md

 Where:
 - `path_id` is the pathway ID,
 - `node_ids` and `edge_ids` lists the nodes and edges involved in this pathway,
+- `thermo_dg_m_gibbs` expresses the thermodynamics of the pathway
+- `fba_target_flux` is the FBA flux value of the pathway (based on the artificial FBA reaction consuming the target)
+- `nb_steps` is the number of reactions involved in the pathway
 - `scores` gives the pathway scores.